hashicorp/terraform-provider-azurerm/website/docs/r/bot_channel_alexa.markdown

 layout: "azurerm"
 page_title: "Azure Resource Manager: azurerm_bot_channel_alexa"
 description: |-
   Manages an Alexa integration for a Bot Channel
 ---

 # azurerm_bot_channel_alexa

-Manages a Alexa integration for a Bot Channel
+Manages an Alexa integration for a Bot Channel

 ~> **Note** A bot can only have a single Alexa Channel associated with it.